pepesanyu00/BTM-microparticles-detector/README.md

 - ![Original Image with Highlighted Contours](output/contours.jpg)

 These example images show the different stages of processing: the original grayscale image, the binary image with detected contours, and the final image with highlighted contours.

+This project is part of a Bachelor's Final Project.
+All documentation about the project can be found in the file `TFG.pdf`.

 ---